frankleja/tech-talk-vuejs/README.md

 ## Getting started

 ### 1. Install nodeJS
 [Download nodeJS](https://nodejs.org/en/) and install it.
 An old version is automatically removed.
 Path is adjusted automatically.
+The Node Package Manager (npm) is shipped with node.

 ### 1. Install Vue CLI 3
 Open a new command window and use node package manager to install the the Vue CLi v3